-- In this lecture, we have examined the case of discrete actions, but it is worth noting that the policy networks can be used to learn continuous actions (think about moving the wheel of a car). - In that case the output is not a discrete probability distribution $\pi(a \mid s, \theta)$ on the state space (i.e., at the end a set of discrete values), but a continuous one. - In that case we will not learn the discrete probability for each actions, but the parameters of a probability distribution. - ▶ For example, we can use a Gaussian distribution and learn the parameter mean(s) and variance(s). - ▶ Then, we will sample from that distribution for taking an action.
+- ▶ In this lecture, we have examined the case of discrete actions, but it is worth noting that the policy networks can be used to learn continuous actions (think about moving the wheel of a car). - In that case the output is not a discrete probability distribution $\pi(a \mid s, \theta)$ on the state space (i.e., at the end a set of discrete values), but a continuous one. - In that case we will not learn the discrete probability for each actions, but the parameters of a probability distribution. - For example, we can use a Gaussian distribution and learn the parameters mean(s) and variance(s). - ▶ Then, we will sample from that distribution for extracting the action to be taken.